 What Modern Architecture Is

-A few hundred years ago, architects rediscovered the antiquity (Roman) architecture.
+A few hundred years ago, architects rediscovered antiquity (Roman) architecture.
 They learned once again the classical lessons of beauty and started some kind of rational architecture.
 In decades, the forms emerged into Baroque.
-Using the same classical orders, the same columns, the same arches, they focused on forms playing with them.
+Using the same classical orders, the same columns, and the same arches, they focused on forms playing with them.

-The Mannerism just uses the manner of the old.
+Mannerism just uses the manner of the old.
 No reason is set behind the pure pleasure of forms and decoration.

 Centuries later, the architecture evolved into an academic dead end.
 When buildings were designed, the style was just a simple choice.
 Academic recipes were accessed to design it classical, baroque, and whatever sub-style the client would like.

-Passing nearby the attempts to reinvent decorations (as Art Nouveau, Neo-Gothic, or Neo Romanian), the modernists just reinvented the game.
+Passing nearby the attempts to reinvent decorations (as Art Nouveau, Neo-Gothic, or Neo-Romanian), the modernists just reinvented the game.

 They denied the decoration.